 The integration over the target density in this expression can be replaced by a discrete Monte Carlo approximation constructed from individual samples $\w^{i}$.
 Substituting Equations~\ref{eq:change_of_variables} and \ref{eq:decomposed_S} for the pullback density and using a standard Gaussian reference allows us to derive the following objective function in terms of the map $\SKR$:

+The full derivation of Equation~\ref{eq:objective_function_full} and Equation~\ref{eq:objective_function} is provided in~\citet[Appendix A]{Ramgraber2022underUpdates}.
 Upon reversing the summations it becomes evident that each summand over $k$ depends only on $S_{k}$, and not on any other map components $S_{\neq k}$.
 We can consequently solve the full optimization problem by independently minimizing $K$ separate objective functions $\widehat{\mathcal{J}}_{k}(S_{k})$ for $k=1,\ldots,K$, one for each $S_k$:

-The full derivation of Equation~\ref{eq:objective_function} is provided in~\citet[Appendix A]{Ramgraber2022underUpdates}.
 We note that this expression also corresponds to a maximum likelihood estimate of the target samples $\W$ over the pullback pdf $\SKR^{\sharp}\eta$, the map's approximation to the target pdf $p$.

 The map objective function in Equation~\ref{eq:objective_function} has an intuitive interpretation.
-Minimizing $\widehat{\mathcal{J}}_{k}$ with respect to the map component $S_k$ attempts to minimize the first term in the summation to zero by mapping the samples $\w^{i}\sim p$ to values that are close to zero.
-On the other hand, the second term attempts to maximize evaluations of the map's derivative, which increases the spread of the samples.
-The optimal compromise between these two antagonistic objectives depends on the target samples and on constraints imposed by the parameterization adopted for the map.
+Minimizing $\widehat{\mathcal{J}}_{k}$ with respect to the map component $S_k$ attempts, on the one hand, to minimize the first term in the summation by mapping the samples $\w^{i}\sim p$ to values that are close to zero, i.e., to the mode of the reference distribution.
+On the other hand, the second term in the objective is minimized by maximizing evaluations of the map's derivative, which increases the spread of the samples.
+The optimal compromise between these two antagonistic elements of the objective depends on the target samples and on constraints imposed by the parameterization adopted for the map.

 In practice, the optimization of Equation~\ref{eq:objective_function} with respect to the parameters of $\SKR$ can be solved efficiently using a quasi-Newton solver~\citep{Baptista2020OnMaps}.
-The specific optimization objectives for monotone maps that use integrated and separable parameterizations (see Section~\ref{subsec:monotonicity}) are provided in Appendix~\ref{sec:AppendixA} and Appendix~\ref{sec:AppendixB}, respectively.
+The specific optimization objectives for monotone maps that use separable and integrated parameterizations (see Section~\ref{subsec:monotonicity}) are provided in Appendix~\ref{sec:AppendixA} and Appendix~\ref{sec:AppendixB}, respectively.